10-Day Grand Traverse

 Per Person Double Occupancy Land Packages:

-* Includes extra acclimatization day, additional 25 miles on remote terrain, exclusive daytime summit, upgraded hotel accommodations, smallest group size, and the services of a personal porter.
+* Includes extra acclimatization day, additional 25 miles on remote terrain, exclusive daytime summit, upgraded hotel accommodations, group size of nine, and walk-in height tent with mountaineering bed.

-Please call to discuss our competitive Business Class fares.
+Please call us to discuss our competitive Business Class fares.

 This vacation was the best that I’ve ever had.